-The Professional Conduct Committee (PCC), a statutory Committee of the Council, is one of three Practice Committees.
-The PCC considers whether an allegation referred to it amounts to misconduct and if this misconduct amounts to an impairment of the registrant's fitness to practise.
+The Professional Conduct Committee (PCC) is a statutory Committee of the Council.
+It is one of three Practice Committees.
+The PCC decides if an allegation referred to it amounts to misconduct.
+The PCC also decides if this misconduct means that a registrant's ability to practise as a dental professional is effected.

 After consideration of the allegations referred to it the PCC may:

-If the PCC finds that a registrant's fitness to practise is impaired by reason of misconduct it must revoke any interim order currently in place.
+If the PCC decides that a registrant's ability to practise as a dental professional is effected because of misconduct, it must cancel any interim order currently in place.
 In the interests of public accountability, hearings before the PCC are generally open to the public.
-They may, however, be heard in private where the interests of the parties or the protection of the personal life of the registrant so requires, or if the Committee considers that publicity would prejudice the interests of justice.
+They may, however, be heard in private if it is in:

 Membership of the PCC is drawn from the fitness to practise panellists who are both dental professionals and lay members.

-The rules governing the procedure of the PCC are the General Dental Council (Fitness to Practice) Rules Order of Council 2006.
+The rules governing PCC procedures are the General Dental Council (Fitness to Practice) Rules Order of Council 2006.